Dental Public Health Residency

 - WES ICAP evaluation for transcripts issued by institutions outside the U.S. and Canada

-- Copy of Dental School Diploma, Copy of MPH Diploma
+- Copy of Dental School Degree, Copy of MPH Degree

 - Test of English as a Foreign Language (TOEFL), with a score of 85 or higher, as applicable (School code: 9487)